 Second, they’re an excellent group because they tend to be more aware of their lack of expertise and their need for expert help.

 They tend to understand outsourcing tasks to people who are better suited to them because that’s what people do when they hire them.
 There are also a lot of resources out there for solopreneurs trying to build their businesses that help them understand the importance of good marketing.

-So, how do you write for an entrepreneur differently than for any other business?
+So, how does writing for an entrepreneur differ than for any other business?

 But the tone of the writing is where the biggest difference tends to lie.

 Solopreneurs tend to cultivate a very friendly, personal relationship with their clients and prospective clients.
 Even businesses that started as solopreneurships, but have grown larger, may still maintain that tone.
 Marie Forleo, Derek Halpern of Social Triggers and, oh, Filthy Rich Writer are good examples.